The unwanted history of a Russian base

 “How can this be happening?” said Моiseyev, addressing fellow veterans and a group of schoolchildren who he had invited to come in with him.
 The guards looked uncomfortable as they explained that these were their orders.
 “This isn’t right,” Moiseyev countered.
 “We were imprisoned here, waiting for our deaths and they won’t let us through.”

 Moiseyev had come up hard against the Russian government’s policy of trying to block out moments in the country’s history that it regards as embarrassing or shameful.
 The story of the nearly three million Russian and other Soviet POWs held in German camps during the war is one of them.
+He had come up hard against the Russian government’s policy of trying to block out moments in the country’s history that it regards as embarrassing or shameful.

 Even though many were captured during celebrated moments like the Battle for Stalingrad, they are seen as a stain on the otherwise glorious narrative of victory.
 Stalin himself denounced them as “traitors,” sending hundreds of thousands to the Gulag prison camps.